DaveDevs/davedevs/README.md

-A random assortment of half baked projects.
+A random assortment of projects.

 <!---
 davewhiteford/davewhiteford is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.